plsuwu/plsuwu/src/docs/writeups/cozyhosting.md

 <aside>
 <a href={link}>{title} @ {author}</a><br/>
-Writeup for this very simple boot-to-root HTB seasonal.
+A straightfoward boot-to-root HackTheBox seasonal machine.
 </aside>

 ## Recon

 Using `rustscan`, we can perform a very quick port scan to pick up any open ports (which we can pass on to `nmap` for further evaluation if need be).
-The scan returns open ports on `80` and `22` (HTTP & SSH), which is a pretty standard setup for a server hosting some kind of webapp.
+The scan returns open ports on 80 and 22 (HTTP & SSH), which is common for servers hosting web applications.

 ### HTTP service